rubocop/ruby-style-guide/README.md

 * Use RDoc and its conventions for API documentation.
 Don't put an empty line between the comment block and the `def`.
-* Keep lines up to 80 characters.
+* Limit lines to 80 characters.
 * Avoid trailing whitespace.

 ## Syntax